fenago/rabbitmq-jupyterlab/Lab_3_learning.md

-Some of  the preceding concepts are covered in subsequent chapters.
+Some of  the preceding concepts are covered in subsequent labs.
 We already saw how easy it is to start/stop/restart instances using the `rabbitmqctl` and `rabbitmq-server` utilities that are part of the standard RabbitMQ installation.
 Before diving into the nuts and bolts of RabbitMQ